MichaelPaulinus/Taxi-Management-System/README.md

 # Taxi-Management-System

-This project creates a simple taxi management system which is used to book riders a private taxi.
+This project creates a demo taxi management system which is used to book riders a private taxi.

 In order to create the necessary classes used in this project, C++ was used as the programming language.